walmartlabs/little-loader/README.md

 case scenarios.

-The **Selenium** tests are slower and klunky, but they are the "real deal" executing `little-loader` in exactlty the same manner as would be used on a real web page.
+The **Selenium** tests are slower and klunky, but they are the "real deal" executing `little-loader` in exactly the same manner as would be used on a real web page.
 We use Selenium to test a core set of fundamental use cases across all browsers in our matrix.